cytomining/profiling-template/README.md

 **DO THE FOLLOWING AFTER GENERATING A NEW REPO:**

-- Delete everything up to the marker line below
 - Change the title following the format: "Image-based Profiling for [ProjectName]"
 - Fill in all sections below the marker with your project's information
 - Either fill out the metadata template or link to your external tracking system